LocalSpook/zcrc/README.md

 ## API

-Most likely, all you're looking for is a simple function that calculates a common CRC variant.
+Most likely, all you're looking for is a simple function that computes a common CRC variant.
 There are two fundamental CRC operations: *building* a CRC to append to your message, and *verifying* whether an existing message is valid: